 - Use 50% less total energy relative to 2012 numbers by 2032 - efficiency first!

 - Reduce carbon emissions to zero in 2050

 - This keeps the District on track to meet the 2015 Paris Agreement goals

-DC’s climate action plan includes goals that balance pragmatism with the bold action that’s needed to help avert the most intense climate change scenario.
+DC’s climate action plan includes goals that balance pragmatism with the bold action that’s needed to help avert the most intense climate change scenario and its dangers.